larsmagne/wse/README.md

 This is a Wordpress plugin for gathering visitor statistics, as well as an Emacs package for displaying the information.

-It's a work in progress -- caveat emptor.

 Installation Instructions
 =========================